 31. Make a gingerbread house or Christmas cookies

-33. Take a walk through the night city, glowing with New Year's lights
+33. Take a walk through the night, glowing with New Year's lights, the city

-Together with the task, the kid will be interested in getting a small new year gift in your advent calendar pocket.
-Here are just some examples of what you can put there (if the gift is large, then you can put a note-card in the pocket where the gift is in the apartment and let the kid try to find it):
+Together with the task, it will be interesting for the baby to receive a small new year gift in the pocket of the advent calendar.
+Here are just some examples of what you can put there (if the gift is large, then you can put a note-card in the pocket where the gift is in the apartment and let the baby try to find it):

-2. candies in the form of Christmas tree decorations,
+2. candies in the form of Christmas decorations,

 5. symbols of the coming year

-6. chocolate medals or printed on cardboard medal "The most best son"Or daughter
+6. chocolate medals or the medal “The Most best son'or daughter

 7. tinsel and rain to decorate the apartment for the holiday